 Soon after Fior was hired in Campus Ministry, Jim Skerl became too ill to teach, and Fior was asked to take over his Theology class.
 He found it terrifying to be asked to fill in for such a beloved teacher, but soon became confident.

 “I think my heart is really in the classroom,” Fior says, and Theology has always been his central interest.
-He received a B.A. in Theology and History, a Master’s degree in Systematics Theology, and a Doctorate in Education from St. Louis University.
+He received a B.A. in Theology and History, a master’s degree in Systemic Theology, and a Doctorate in Education from St. Louis University.
 He has worked as a teacher at two other schools, including DeSmet Jesuit in St. Louis.
 He has lived his faith since he was a student at Saint Ignatius, serving on (and later organizing) mission and immersion trips to many places including El Salvador, Louisville, West Virginia, and the Dominican Republic.

 This year, Fior has the added responsibility of teaching in the AP Capstone Program.
 The course is a research class housed in the Theology department, incorporating topics of morality and ethics.
 It’s a unique combination and therefore has no template or examples to follow, but Fior is rising to the challenge.
 This is in addition to serving as head coach for the JV-B (freshmen) soccer team, and juggling the responsibilities of new fatherhood.
 Fior and his wife, Molly, have a one-year-old son, Harry.